-Prior to the formation, the Orinda service provided by ConFire cost Orinda taxpayers 22.6% of their property taxes.
-In the last year of service by ConFire (1996/97) this amounted to about \$4.3 million; \$475,000 for each of the 9 firefighters stationed in Orinda (3 engines staffed by three firefighters each).
-All ConFire firefighters were trained as EMTs (Emergency Medical Technician).
-Ambulance service was provided privately by AMR out of Walnut Creek.
-No tax dollars were used to support the ambulance; all ambulance costs were covered by user fees.
+Prior to the formation, the Orinda service provided by ConFire cost Orinda taxpayers 22.6 percent of their property taxes.
+In the last year of service by ConFire (1996/97) this amounted to about \$4.3 million -- \$475,000 for each of the nine firefighters stationed in Orinda (three engines, each staffed by three firefighters).
+All ConFire firefighters were trained as emergency medical technicians (EMTs).
+Ambulance service was provided privately by AMR with ambulances based in Walnut Creek.
+No tax dollars were used to support the ambulance service, all ambulance costs were covered by user fees.

 MFPD served Moraga (incorporated and unincorporated), Canyon, plus 700 homes in South Orinda.
-The district had two stations with 8 firefighters staffing two fire engines and its own ambulance.
-The ambulance staff plus at least one firefighter on each engine were Paramedics with the remaining firefighters being EMTs.
-This cost \$3.3 million in property taxes plus the District had an additional parcel tax which generated about \$500,000 in revenue.
+The district had two stations with eight firefighters staffing two fire engines and its own ambulance.
+The ambulance staff, plus at least one firefighter on each engine, were Paramedics, with the remaining firefighters being EMTs. (note: The difference between Paramedics and EMTs is the Paramedics have a higher level of training).
+This cost \$3.3 million in property taxes, plus the District had an additional parcel tax which generated about \$500,000.
 This total, \$3.8 million, also equaled \$475,000 for each firefighter serving the district.

 The Orinda City Council and a group of Orinda citizens determined that over the four years Orinda had been served by ConFire, Orinda's tax revenue to ConFire exceeded the cost of the service provided to Orinda by about \$2.8 million in total (\$700,000 per year).
 In addition, Orinda had a lower level of medical service.
-Fire engines in Orinda were staffed by EMT certified firefighters while in Moraga, at least one firefighter on each engine was higher level Paramedic.
-Also, the ambulance response from Walnut Creek to Orinda could take up to 20 minutes; almost twice industry standards.
+Fire engines in Orinda were staffed by EMT-certified firefighters while in Moraga at least one firefighter on each engine was a higher-level Paramedic.
+Also, the ambulance response from Walnut Creek to Orinda could take up to 20 minutes, almost twice industry standards.